 One of the reasons why some companies experience a liquidity crisis is as a result of failing to involve key in-house decision-makers.
 If each department head has its own process for collecting and predicting cash flow or budgets, it only leads to problems.
 It also leaves key insights on the table.

 By gathering important data points and valuable insights from across the organization, you'll not only enhance forecasting accuracy but also help shed light on what is driving the numbers.

-Moreover, keeping department or other managers aprised of cash flow projections will allow them to effectively budget and plan investments, and also report out on progress.
+Moreover, keeping department or other managers apprised of cash flow projections will allow them to effectively budget and plan investments, and also report on progress.